 Amnesia can be classified as follows:

-Amnesia may be transient (as occurs after brain trauma), fixed (as occurs after a serious event such as encephalitis, global ischemia, or cardiac arrest), or progressive (as occurs with degenerative dementias, such as Alzheimer's disease).
+Amnesia may be transient (as occurs after brain trauma), fixed (as occurs after a serious event such as encephalitis, global ischemia, or cardiac arrest), or progressive (as occurs with degenerative dementias, such as Alzheimer disease).

 Memory deficits more commonly involve facts (declarative memory) and, less commonly, skills (procedural memory).

 Amnesia can result from diffuse cerebral impairment, bilateral lesions, or multifocal injuries that impair memory-storage areas in the cerebral hemispheres.
 Predominant pathways for declarative memory are located along the medial parahippocampal region and hippocampus as well as in the inferomedial temporal lobes, orbital surface of the frontal lobes (basal forebrain), and diencephalon (which contains the thalamus and hypothalamus).
 Of these structures, the hippocampal gyri, hypothalamus, nuclei of the basal forebrain, and dorsomedial thalamic nuclei are critical.
 The amygdaloid nucleus contributes emotional amplifications to memory.
 The thalamic intralaminar nuclei and brain stem reticular formation stimulate the imprinting of memories.
-Bilateral damage to the mediodorsal nuclei of the thalamus severely impairs recent memory and the ability to form new memories; the most common causes are
+Bilateral damage to the mediodorsal nuclei of the thalamus severely impairs recent memory and the ability to form new memories.

 With aging, many people gradually develop noticeable problems with memory, often first for names, then for events, and occasionally for spatial relationships.
-This widely experienced so-called benign senescent forgetfulness has no proven relationship to dementia, although some similarities are hard to overlook.
+This widely experienced so-called benign senescent forgetfulness (age-associated memory impairment) has no proven relationship to dementia, although some similarities are hard to overlook.
 People who have a subjective memory problem, who do worse on objective memory tests, but who otherwise have intact cognition and daily function may have amnestic mild cognitive impairment (amnestic MCI).
-People with amnestic MCI are more likely to develop Alzheimer's disease than age-matched people without memory problems.
+People with amnestic MCI are more likely to develop Alzheimer disease than age-matched people without memory problems.

 Simple bedside tests (eg, 3-item recall, location of objects previously hidden in the room) and formal tests (eg, word list learning tests such as the California Verbal Learning Test and the Buschke Selective Reminding Test) can help identify verbal memory loss.
 Assessment of nonverbal memory is more difficult but may include recall of visual designs or a series of tones.

-Content last modified February 2012
+Content last modified October 2013